JavaScript substring and substr methods to get substrings with 7 demos

 What happens if you use a negative index number?

-You may also use a negative number as start or end index.
+You may also use a negative number as a start or end index.
 In that case, it will act as zero.
 For example, if you use:

 It will be taken as zero.
-See the following example online where I used a negative value for starting index.
+See the following example online where I used a negative value for the starting index.

 You can see in the output, the extracted substring is started from the first letter i.e. “The JavaScript”.